 Getting there: Allow 30 minutes to get to the car park from the Braithwaite or Keswick area for the start via the Whinlatter pass or the Newlands valley route.
 The latter is easier to find and involves dropping down to Buttermere and driving north from there (See the map).

 We will meet at 9.15 am to be sure of parking and aim to get off at 9.30.
 Be sure to bring appropriate gear - warm clothing and protection from the rain if needed plus food and drink.
 Walking sticks are always useful too.
-Please let me know if you are coming by emailing me or phoning me (07967 089769).
 Don't miss out on a great day to start off the post skiing season.
 See you there!
 Ian.